Access Driving Instructor Training. Become a Driving Instructor in Hinckley or Leicester

 Total marks available for this section = 24

-I know the marking sheet may seem complicated, but with training it will become more understandable.
+I know the marking sheet may seem complicated, but with training it will become more apparent.

-This is by no means an exhaustive account of becoming a Driving Instructor, try not to just focus to much on the exam, When you start teaching pupils you would ideally have a good knowledge of;
+This is by no means an exhaustive account of becoming a Driving Instructor, and with practice passing the tests will become easier.
+When you start teaching pupils you would ideally have a good knowledge of:

 Controls